34j/DaVinciResolve.LaunchWithPython/Readme.md

-# Launch DaVinci Resolve with Python
+# Launch DaVinci Resolve with Python Support

-This project will make it easier to use Python in Davinci Resolve, using venv.
+This project will make it easier to run Python codes in Davinci Resolve, using venv.
 Has not been tested even by the author and may not work.

 ## Requirements